Badghis Province: Geography

 Badghis Province is located in the isolated hills of northwestern Afghanistan and shares its borders with Herat, Ghor, and Faryab provinces as well as Turkmenistan.
 The province has a total area of 20,591 km2.
 Hydrologically, the province is dominated by the Murghab River which is used for irrigation.
 It contains some mountains but is predominantly characterized by rolling hills divided by ravines.

 The province is very windy; the name "Badghis" is a corruption of the Persian compound "bâd-khiz", meaning "wind source", referring to the steppe winds that blow into the province from the north and northwest.
-Its northern border extends to the edge of the part of the Karakum desert known as the Sarakhs desert.
+Its northern border extends to the edge of the part of the Karakum Desert known as the Sarakhs desert.
 Northern Badghis includes the loess and other aeolian formations, known locally as the "chul", through which the Turkmen-Afghan boundary runs.
 Across the border in Turkmenistan is the Badhyz State Nature Reserve in the Badkhiz-Karabil semi-desert.

 History

 Before the Arab conquest, the province was the center of the Kingdom of Badghis, whose king Tarkhan Tirek resisted an Umayyad invasion in 709 AD.
 After the Arab conquest, the province was rebellious and it served as a haven for religious dissenters until about 1000 AD.
+The poet Hanzala Badghisi flourished there in the mid-9th century.
 Badghis' excellent grasslands were used as summer pastures by the Timurid dynasty in the fifteenth century.
 By the late 19th century, the province was devastated by Turkmen raids.
 In 1964, the province was carved out of portions of Herat Province and Meymaneh Province.

 The province was one of the last captured by the Taliban in their military offensive before the American invasion in 2001.
 The province was quickly retaken by Northern Alliance forces as the United States initiated hostilities.
 Badghis Province came under complete control of the Taliban in 2021.

 In January 2022, the province was struck by a 5.3 earthquake, killing dozens.